corda/corda/docs/source/api-identity.rst

 Confidential Identities
 -----------------------

-Confidential identities are key pairs where the corresponding X.509 certificate is not made public.
+Confidential identities are key pairs where the corresponding X.509 certificate is not made public, so that parties who are not involved in the transaction cannot identify its participants.
 Before constructing a new transaction the parties must generate and exchange new confidential identities, a process which is typically managed using ``SwapIdentitiesFlow``.
 These identities are then used when generating output states for the transaction, and for signing commands based on output keys.

 Where using outputs from a previous transaction in a new transaction, counterparties may need to know who the involved parties are, for example proving that a well known identity owned some cash which it is using to pay a debt, where